2013 Rafael Nadal tennis season: European Clay Court Season

 At Monte-Carlo Nadal reached his ninth straight final but lost in two sets to Djokovic.

 He won in Barcelona in straight sets and then won the Madrid title for a record-breaking 23rd Masters 1000 title, before extending the record to 24 with three top 6 wins in a row against Ferrer, Berdych, and then Federer in an easy two set victory at the 2013 Rome Masters.

-Nadal capped off his streak with a ninth straight final this year at the 2013 French Open, defeating Djokovic in an epic match that finished 9–7 in the fifth set.
+Nadal capped off his streak with a ninth straight final this year at the 2013 French Open, defeating Djokovic in an epic semi-final match that finished 9–7 in the fifth set.
 Nadal won the first set and led in the second by a break, but Djokovic then took four straight games to win the set.
 Nadal responded by dominating the third and led twice by a break in the fourth, but Djokovic broke back on both occasions.
 As a result, Nadal failed to serve out the match and faltered in the subsequent tiebreak.
 The momentum seemed to be with Djokovic, who broke at the beginning of the fifth and led 4–2 before Nadal made an impressive comeback.
 The match was reminiscent of their 2012 encounter at the Australian Open final.
 This time the match time was 4:37.
 In the final Nadal thrashed an in-form Ferrer in straight sets, breaking his own record and winning an unprecedented 8th French Open Championship.

 During the European clay season, Nadal earned a total of 5,100 points, making it (as of 2023) its most successful year in his entire career.